open-cloud/open-cloud.github.io.old/1_user.md

 In the Tenant View, click on the *SSH Commands* button to see SSH commands that can be cut-and-pasted into the terminal for logging into your instances; click the *Download* button to save them as a local text file.
-[Accessing a Sliver](#access-sliver) explains other ways to configure SSH access for a slice's slivers.
+[Accessing an Instance](#access-instance) explains other ways to configure SSH access for a slice's instances.

 Note that slices intially created through the Tenant view may also be managed through the Developer view.
 The reverse is true as long as the